 This is exactly what made them successful.
 They find ways to provide value to others (their partners, team, customers) way before they even ask for anything in return.

 They read to learn ideas that took the author 20 years to figure out, in 20 minutes.
 They value mentorship to skip through unnecessary mistakes and challenges that are coming in their way.
-They hire people who are smarter than them to compensate their weaknesses.
+They hire people who are smarter than them to compensate for their weaknesses.

 Successful people put in the work day in and day out.
 They understand that results never appear from nowhere on the first day.
 They have faith in the power of tiny actions, and always aim for the long-term results.
 They won because they’re playing a long game while everyone else goes short.

 I haven’t found a successful person who messed up the relationship with everyone around them.
 Successful people know that they won’t achieve what they had today without their mentor, friends, partners, and team members.

 We’re experiencing hundreds of incidents and events in a day, a slight change in any outcome is going to turn your life into a very different path.
 And successful people believe they are lucky to be successful and feeling grateful for that.